SAP/cloud-identity-developer-guide/docs/Authorization/ValueHelp.md

 }
 ```

 In this example, the valid values for `salesOrder.city` depend on the value of `salesOrder.country`.
-When requesting value help for `salesOrder.city`, AMS will include the current value of `salesOrder.country` as a filter parameter with name `country` in the request if the administrator has already restricted that attribute in the same `RESTRICT` statement`.
+When requesting value help for `salesOrder.city`, AMS will include the current value of `salesOrder.country` as a filter parameter with name `country` in the request if the administrator has already restricted that attribute in the same `RESTRICT` statement.

 For example, given the following state of the `RESTRICT` statement in the administration console: